Emergency Medicine Residency

 Choosing a residency program can be a tough job.
 You want to train in a place with excellent faculty, great didactics, plenty of patients to learn from.
-You want to know that when it's all over, you're well-prepared for whatever is next - fellowship, academics, or community emergency medicine.
-You may want research opportunities and good support for an academic project.
+You want to know that when it's all over, you'll be well-prepared for whatever is next, whether it be fellowship, academics, or community emergency medicine.
+You want research opportunities and good support for an academic project.
 And you're probably looking for "fit" - a place where you feel at home.

 On the academic front, Maine Med has us covered.
-We've had excellent training, both in the E.D. and off service.
+We have excellent training, both in the E.D. and off service.
 Our program director is a dedicated resident advocate inside and outside the department, and regularly seeks feedback to improve didactics, off-service experience, and our on-shift training.
 Our curriculum is streamlined to make good use of our time and maximize our learning.
 There's great support for research, and we have no problem meeting and surpassing ACGME requirements for procedures.
-We are expected by our consultants to be very independent, and we do a lot in our E.D., from joint reductions and taps to complicated resuscitations.
-Our graduates find themselves comfortable practicing in environments that range from small-town community E.D. to urban academic center.
-With a high census and a high-acuity population, there's a new challenge every shift.
+The lack of many in-house consultants gives us a lot of independence, and we do a lot in our ED, from joint reductions and taps to complicated resuscitations.
+Our graduates find themselves comfortable practicing in environments that range from small-town community EDs to urban academic centers.
+Maine Med’s high census and a high-acuity population, lead to new challenges every shift.

-Here are some of the things we weren't looking for - things we didn't know to look for - but we found here at Maine Med.
+Here are some of the things we weren't looking for - things we didn't know to look for, but we found here at Maine Med.
 We love seeing pediatric patients year-round, nearly every shift.
 Our airway training is world class, taught by national leaders in difficult airway management.
-Our didactics are awesome - high yield and engaging.
-We love our Journal Clubs - hosted by our attendings, directed by our seniors, with the perfect mix of social time and lively academic discussion.
+Our didactics are excellent - high yield and engaging.
+We love our monthly Journal Clubs, which are hosted by our attendings and directed by our seniors, with the perfect mix of social time and lively academic discussion.
 We have a close working relationship with our EMS providers, with opportunities to gain experience in medical direction and pre-hospital training.
 And don't forget the lobster - at least twice a summer, and sometimes more, you can score some free lobster!

-Portland tends to attract people who love the outdoors, and you'll find that most of our residents and attendings cherish our outdoor time.
-You can always find someone to join you for a bike rids or a ski, or if grilling on the porch is more your speed, you'll find spur-of-the-moment get-togethers common.
-Portland's busy tourist traffic in the summer means there are restaurants, shops, and cultural opportunities that are very rich for a city this size - and we have them all to ourselves for most of the year.
+Portland tends to attract people who love the outdoors, and you'll find that most of our residents and attendings cherish their outdoor time.
+You can always find someone to join you for a bike ride, kayak, surf or ski.
+If grilling on the porch is more your speed, you'll find spur-of-the-moment get-togethers common.
+Portland's busy tourist traffic in the summer means there are restaurants, shops, and cultural opportunities that are very rich for a city this size.
 Just be careful - you may choose to come here for a lot of reasons, but Maine itself will draw you in and make you want to stay.

 Life As An Intern